open-network-infrastructure/articles-of-association/README.md

 ### Article 12 Responsibilities of the General Assembly
 The general assembly has the following responsibilities:
- - Approval of the protocol of last years general assembly.
+ - Approval of the protocol of last year's general assembly.
  - Approval of the annual report of the executive committee.
  - Approval of the annual financial statement, the auditor’s report.
  - Approval of the association's budget for the coming year.